MicrosoftDocs/dynamics-365-unified-operations-public/financials/accounts-payable/data-entities-accounts-payable-taxes.md

 ---
 # required metadata

-title: Data entities - Accounts payable and taxes | Microsoft Docs
+title: Data entities -  Accounts payable and taxes
 description: This article provides a list of the data entities that are available for the Accounts payable and taxes functionality in Microsoft Dynamics 365 for Operations.
-author: kfend
+author: annbe
 manager: AnnBe
-ms.date: 2016-06-29 14:20:24
+ms.date: 2016-06-29 14 - 20 - 24
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations